How to Plant Flowers in 5 Easy Steps For a Garden Full of Color

 Beautiful flower gardens start with good soil.
 In general, most flowering plants do best in soil that's loose and well-drained with a lot of organic material in it.
 You don't need to dig a large area to plant flowers, but you should dig enough soil that you can add some compost in to improve the soil structure.
 Work the soil to a depth of at least 6 inches.

-If you like, work a bit of time-release all-purpose balanced granular fertilizer with a ratio of 10-10-10 into the soil before planting.
+You can also work a bit of time-release all-purpose balanced granular fertilizer with a ratio of 10-10-10 into the soil before planting.

 The steps for how to plant flower seeds are a little different than plants from the nursery, so follow the directions on the seed packet to know how deep to plant each seed and how far apart.
-With potted garden plants, generally you should plant with the soil at the same level as the soil in the pot.
-Read the plant tag to be sure.
-Some flowering plants, such as irises and peonies, prefer their rhizomes and roots to be planted very shallow.
+With potted garden plants, you should usually plant with the soil at the same level as the soil in the pot, but read the plant tag to be sure.
+Some flowering plants, like irises and peonies, prefer their rhizomes and roots to be planted very shallow.
 When removing the plant from the pot, gently tease some or all of the soil from the roots and place the plant into the hole you've prepared.
 Push the soil back into the hole, firming it gently so you put the soil back but don't compact it entirely.

 Thoroughly soak the soil around your newly planted flowers.
 Garden flowers generally need 1 to 2 inches of moisture every week to perform well, so water if you don't receive enough rain.
 It's best to water deeply and less frequently than shallowly and more often so the roots of the plants grow deeper.
 Avoid keeping soil waterlogged or the roots of your flowering plants may rot.
 A layer of mulch like shredded bark around your new plants will help slow down evaporation and reduce how often you need to water.

 As your flowering plants begin blooming, feel free to cut them for bouquets.
 Clip off the spent flower heads to encourage the plant to put more energy into its foliage and winter survival.
 Some flowers, including zinnias, dahlias, and others, bloom again when you remove the blooms.
 Clip or pull any brown foliage for a cleaner look.
 Daylilies in particular benefit from the removal of old leaves.